David-Hien/Unit-3/Project.md

 ### Setting up the database with ORM and SQLAlchemy

 The database plays two important roles in the application, managing the users and Shoes.
-I create a seperate python file ```database_models.py``` specifically for handling the database.
+I created a separate python file ```database_models.py``` specifically for handling the database.
 To start with, import the necessary modules and declare ```Base```.

 ``` python
 # Import database_models